CDCgov/dibbs-ecr-refiner/refiner/tests/assets/schemas/README.md

-# Schematron Validation in DIBBS ECR Refiner
+# Schematron Validation in DIBBs eCR Refiner

 This directory contains the Schematron files and supporting XSLT assets required for validating XML documents (eICR and RR) used in this project.